cloud-elements/devportal/docs/elements/sharefile/sharefile-create-instance.md

 ## Create Instance

-ShareFile is a Cloud Storage Platform.
-When you provision an instance, your app will have access to the different functionality offered by the ShareFile platform.
+Citrix ShareFile is a Cloud Storage Platform.
+When you provision an instance, your app will have access to the different functionality offered by the Citrix ShareFile platform.

 ### Step 1.
 Get Elements OAuth Information

 * HTTP Header: None
 * HTTP Verb: GET
-* Request URL: /elements/{key}/oauth/url
+* Request URL: /elements/{keyOrId}/oauth/url
 * Request Body: None
 * Query Parameters: